Improve Your Opportunity for a Successful Whitetail Hunt at Heartland Lodge

 - Be cognizant of your scent trail on the way into your stand, especially the last 50 yards.
 Several times, hunters have been just micro-seconds away from pulling the trigger, a buck will cross their foot trail and without hesitation, be gone forever.
 If plausible, make the buck walk into one of your shooting lanes before crossing your scent trail.

 - Use your calls sparsely if at all.
 Check with your guide beforehand to see what he recommends.
 Sometimes calling during the wrong time frame can send the deer in the opposite direction.
 Other times, such as early November, rattling and grunting can be highly effective if you are in the right location.

 - Another factor that needs to be considered when you call is the location of the deer and your wind direction.
 9 out of 10 times a mature buck will try and get downwind of the call, especially when you rattle.
 I would not advise calling to a buck that is downwind or can easily get downwind of your location because you are more than likely going to get busted.
 It’s not unusual to get a second chance at a buck in the same stand if he doesn’t know you’re there the first go around.

 - Do not call at smaller bucks or does to see how they react.
 It will only educate deer and potentially lead to unnecessarily getting busted by other deer in the area.

 - We use a combination of different treestands and blinds.
 We have lock-ons, ladderstands, ground blinds, permanent blinds and soft-shell elevated blinds.
-If you have a stand preference or walking limitations, please let us know ahead of time.
+If you have a stand preference or walking limitations, please let us know before arrival or time of booking.